Cloud-CV/object-proposals/README.md

 Object-proposals:
 ================

 This is a library/API which can be used to generate bounding box/region proposals using most of the existing object proposal approaches.
+It is fully supported on Linux and partially supported on macOS.
+Rigor, Randomized prim are NOT supported on macOS.
+Rigor requires installation of boost, tbb libraries.

 Compile:
 ========